 Consider how video could help you sell your products.
-Whether it’s a gadget or a dress, a video on the product listing might help a customer make a decision through better visibility of the product size or fit.
+Whether it’s a gadget or a dress, a video on the product listing might help a customer decide better visibility of the product size or fit.

 Carrying out keyword research is essential for appearing in Google’s search results.
 You can either start from scratch with your own research, or spy on your competition to see where and how they rank on Google.

-Consider important metrics like search volume, ranking difficulty and relevance to help you identify the keywords you want your ecommerce business to appear for.
-There are many different online tools that can help you do this effectively.
+Consider important metrics like search volume, ranking difficulty and relevance to help you identify the keywords you want your eCommerce business to appear for.
+Many different online tools can help you do this effectively.

 Carry out a few simple searches for relevant keywords and see where your competition appear.
 If they are ranking above your business, you can bet you are losing out on a huge chunk of business.
 To try and maintain selling power, look at different keyword strategies such as long-tail keywords.
 This will attract buyers who have a high purchasing intent.
 The keyword might have a lower search volume, but it is a much more targeted search which means the customer is more likely ready to buy.

 4. Optimise With Unique Content and SEO Best Practices